viaacode/ticket-service/README.md

 ```
 ## Usage

-The ticket attributes can be given in a JSON formatted request body or as request uri
+The ticket attributes can be given in a JSON formatted request body, as request uri
 parameters or a combination of both.
 If the `app` or the `name` attributes are missing from the request, they are
-deduced from the certificate's first `O` attribute or the request uri respectively.
+deduced from the certificate's first `O` attribute and the request uri respectively.

 Access to the service requires a signed client certificate.
 The `O` attributes
 of the subject restrict the mediafiles for which a ticket will be generated.
 For